 By the middle of 1969, it was clear that the grape boycott was having a substantial impact on California growers.
-As the first grape crop was ripening the following spring, Lionel Steinberg, the owner of three of the largest vineyards in the Coachella Valley, agreed to sign a contract with the UFWOC.
-In July, the Giumarra Company entered into negotiations, and 27 other growers came to the table.
+As the first grape crop was ripening the following spring, Lionel Steinberg, owner of three of the largest vineyards in the Coachella Valley, agreed to sign a contract with the UFWOC.
+In July 1970, the Giumarra Company entered into negotiations, and twenty-seven other growers came to the table.

-The negotiations resulted in three year contracts that included an increase in pay, the creation of union-run hiring halls, an increase in piece-rate bonuses, the establishment of joint farm labor-grower committees to monitor and regulate pesticide use, and the funding of the Robert F. Kennedy Health and Welfare Plan for union members.
-The Delano contracts brought 85 percent of the table-grape growers in California under union contract, an unprecedented achievement in the history of the U.S. agricultural industry.
+The negotiations resulted in three-year contracts that included an increase in pay, the creation of union-run hiring halls, an increase in piece-rate bonuses, the establishment of joint farm labor-grower committees to monitor and regulate pesticide use, and the funding of the Robert F. Kennedy Health and Welfare Plan for union members.
+The Delano contracts brought eighty-five percent of the table-grape growers in California under union contract, an unprecedented achievement in the history of the U.S. agricultural industry.

 VI.
-The Salinas Strike, the Fight Against the Teamsters and Agricultural Labor Laws in the American West, 1970-1975
+The Salinas Strike, the Fight Against the Teamsters, and Agricultural Labor Laws in the American West, 1970-1975

-The next period of the farm labor movement saw the UFWOC face familiar challenges, complicated by unprecedented violence and force.
+During the early 1970s the UFWOC faced familiar challenges, complicated by unprecedented violence and force.
 Continued success in the fields and the undeniable power of the boycott brought important victories during this period, including the passage of the California Agricultural Labor Relations Act (ALRA), the first law in the continental United States that recognized the rights of farm workers to organize and negotiate contracts with growers.